binckbank-api/client-js/README.md

 7. End user messages must be shown, they are in the locale language of the customer.
 8. When the systems of Binck are down, the error message is stating this.
 Sign in page shows a maintenance page.
 9. When requesting the login page, supply the locale of the customer.
 If not, the fallback might not be the desired language of the country.
 10. Instrument ids might change overnight.
 When caching, keep this in mind.
+11. The API has a limit of 50 requests per minute.
+If exceeded, the customer might be logged out, resulting in an UnAuthorized response.

 ## <a name="realtime"></a>Get realtime data using the Binck API